ositaka/soul-healing-decapcms/data/page/home.md

       name: Receive
     title: R E C E I V E
     text: >-
-      **An Invitation to Receive**
+      **An Invitation to Embrace Healing**

-      In this sacred space, a sanctuary of peace and support is created.
-Trance Healing blends beautifully with the energy generated through shared intentions, breaths, and an open heart.
-In this sacred hour, Tiago invites you to be present and to open your heart to the infinite love that surrounds you.
-The energies of the spirit world are invited to flow through you, uplifting and restoring in ways that words cannot fully capture.
+      In this sacred space, Tiago creates a sanctuary of peace.
+Trance Healing weaves together your intentions, breath, and open heart, inviting divine energies to uplift and restore you in ways words cannot fully capture.
+Tiago invites you to be present and embrace the love that surrounds you.

-      **Join the Healing**
+      **Step into the Healing**

-      As you prepare to step into this sacred space, Tiago encourages you to close your eyes and release any burdens you may carry.
-Trust in the unseen, trust in the process, and trust in the loving support of this moment.
-You are invited to welcome the presence of the spirit world and embrace the radiant energy of spiritual healing that awaits.
+      As you enter this sacred moment, Tiago encourages you to close your eyes, release your burdens, and trust in the unseen.
+Open your heart to the spirit world’s radiant energy and let the healing begin.

-      With Love and Gratitude,
+      **With Love and Gratitude,**

       Tiago Araújo